ticketscale/ramcloud-deb-packaging/README.md

 # ramcloud-deb-packaging
-Contains the files required for packaging RamCloud as a deb file The deb is available at https://public-debs.ticketscale.io/
+Contains the files required for packaging RamCloud as a deb file.

+The deb is available at https://public-debs.ticketscale.io/

 This is a apt repo containing the packaged up debs that we open source.